woojiahao/KotlinToDo/docs/kotlin_basics.md

 # Kotlin Basics
-Quick overview of the basic syntax of Kotlin, more about the nuances in Kotlin's syntax can be found in the [Kotlin documentation.](https://kotlinlang.org/docs/reference)
+Quick overview of the basic syntax of Kotlin.

+Kotlin is a monolith language with many nuances and it can take an entire day just to discuss them all, to learn more about the Kotlin's syntax, you can reference the [Kotlin documentation.](https://kotlinlang.org/docs/reference)

 ## Variables
 Variables in Kotlin are declared relatively simply and in different ways with minute differences: